jebberjeb/reframe-fsm/doc/HOWTO-blog.md

 <img src="fsm5.png"/>

-Building up our State Transition Diagram incrementally helps us to vet requirements up front (you can probably spot some ambiguities in them), as well as raise UX desgin questions early.
-More importantly, we're able to construct a fairly complete model of our UI before any real coding happens.
+Building up a State Transition Diagram incrementally helps you vet requirements up front (you can probably spot some ambiguities in them), as well as raise UX desgin questions early.
+More importantly, you're able to construct a fairly complete model of our UI before getting bogged down in code.

+As promised, here are the complete state table and State Transition Diagram we'll refer to during our implementation below.

 ```
 State            | Error Message        | Login Button